Reactive-Network/documentation/docs/education/glossary.md

 ---
 title: Glossary
 sidebar_position: 4
-description: Unlock the language of blockchain with our glossary, covering Airdrops to Yield Farming.
-Dive into essential terms and concepts to navigate the Web3 world effortlessly.
+description: A comprehensive blockchain and DeFi glossary for developers, traders, and builders joining Reactive Network.
+Learn essential Web3, EVM, cross-chain, and Reactive Contract concepts—from Airdrops and Finality to TPS, block time, and automated DeFi execution.
 slug: glossary
 hide_title: true
 ---